Halloween forecast: Clear weather for many and a spooky ‘blue moon’

 East Coast

 In the east, offshore high pressure will bring easterly winds, bringing a cool onshore flow to much of the Northeast and Mid-Atlantic.
-Highs will likely stay in the mid-40s in Boston and upper 40s in New York City, cool for late October.
+Highs will probably stay in the mid-40s in Boston and upper 40s in New York City, cool for late October.
 The day could start with leftover snow on the ground in parts of New England, where Friday featured flurries for some and accumulation for others.
 Boston notched its biggest October snowfall, with at least 3.5 inches.

-After a frosty morning west of the city, Washington will also likely see chilly weather, about 10 degrees below average.
+After a frosty morning west of the city, Washington will also probably see chilly weather, about 10 degrees below average.
 A high of 51 is forecast, with temperatures tumbling into the mid-40s shortly after sunset.
 A light wind will allow for some radiational cooling; bundle up if you plan to be outside.

 The weather will be considerably tamer than last year, when damaging thunderstorms and a threat of tornadoes forced trick-or-treaters to conclude their festivities early in the Mid-Atlantic.